apiotrow/apiotrow.github.io/_posts/2014-11-09-Got-That-Greenlight.md

 <img src="/assets/2014-11-09/17.png">
 <img src="/assets/2014-11-09/18.png">

 Have you ever seen a bigger load of shit in your life?
 This idea sounded plausible for the first 5 minutes I was thinking of it, then soon became the worst idea ever, for various reasons.
 But, out of sheer hilarity at the thought of pitching this, I went through with it.
 I was a good student, though.
 I did my research beforehand to see if anything like this already existed.
 I think perhaps there was a reason (or a few) that, no, in fact, nothing like this exists.
-However, I did find a thread on /r/Oculus from a year ago where someone proposed this idea, and got some solid feedback:
+However, I did find a thread on /r/Oculus from a year ago where someone proposed this idea and got some solid feedback:

 <img src="/assets/2014-11-09/20.png">